-Covid 19 Coronavirus: No new cases, 1,428 recovered from virus
+Covid 19 Coronavirus: No new cases, 1428 recovered from virus, one more person in hospital

 The total number of tests completed to date is 223,937, an increase of 7150.

-In a statement, the Ministry of Health said: "During this first weekend of Alert Level 2, it is vital that all New Zealanders maintain the good habits we have learned and implemented in our daily lives over the past weeks."
+In a statement, the Ministry of Health said: "During this first weekend of alert level 2, it is vital that all New Zealanders maintain the good habits we have learned and implemented in our daily lives over the past weeks."

-The Ministry of Health reminded Kiwis to stay home if they are sick, keep social distancing from other people when you're out in public, including on transport.
+The Ministry of Health reminded New Zealanders to stay home if they are sick, keep social distancing from other people when you're out in public, including on transport.

 Anyone with symptoms of cold or flu should call their doctor or Healthline immediately and get tested.

-Good hand hygiene will continue to be a simple and effective tool to keep COVID-19 at bay.
+Good hand hygiene will continue to be a simple and effective tool to keep Covid-19 at bay.

-Social gatherings must be kept to a maximum of 10 people at once.
+Social gatherings must be kept to a maximum of 10 people at one time.
 People are encouraged to keep track of where they've been and who they've seen to help with contact tracing if needed.

 Testing identified one new case of Covid-19 yesterday, after three consecutive days of zero new cases.

-The case was linked to the Marist College cluster and from a person now not considered infectious, director general of health Dr Ashley Bloomfield said.
+The case was linked to the Marist College cluster and from a person now not considered infectious, director-general of health Dr Ashley Bloomfield said.

 But it reinforced Covid-19's "long tail" and the need to stay vigilant, including with handwashing, physical distancing and staying home when sick, Bloomfield said.